open-telemetry/opamp-spec/specification.md

 The Server SHOULD detect duplicate instance_uids (which may happen for example when Agents are using bad UID generators or due to cloning of the VMs where the Agent runs).
-When a duplicate instance_uid is detected, Server SHOULD generate a new instance_uid, set UpdateInstanceUid flag of ServerToAgent message and set the new_instance_uid value in AgentRemoteConfig.
+When a duplicate instance_uid is detected, Server SHOULD generate a new instance_uid, and send it as new_instance_uid value of AgentIdentification.

 <h2 id="authentication">Authentication</h2>